moustaphaabdoulkaderhassan/simple_shell/README.md

 - Running in non-interactive mode

 <br />
-<small>Written in C by Jahtomini Ogunderu and Isaac-Victor Shonowo.<small/>
+<small>Written in C by Jahtomini Ogunderu and Moustapha Abdoulkader Hassan.<small/>